manulorente/linux-foundation-lfs101/README.md

 Name Resolution is used to convert numerical IP address values into a human-readable format known as the hostname.
 For example, 3.13.31.214 is the numerical IP address that refers to the hostname linuxfoundation.org.
 Hostnames are much easier to remember!

 Given an IP address, you can obtain its corresponding hostname.
-Accessing the machine over the network becomes easier when you can type the hostname instead of the IP address.
+Accessing the machine over the network becomes easier when you can type the `hostname` instead of the IP address.

-You can view your system’s hostname simply by typing hostname with no argument.
+You can view your system’s hostname simply by typing `hostname` with no argument.

 The special hostname localhost is associated with the IP address 127.0.0.1 and describes the machine you are currently on (which normally has additional network-related IP addresses).

 ### Networking configuration and tools

 Network configuration files are essential to ensure that interfaces function correctly.
-They are located in the /etc directory tree.
+They are located in the `/etc` directory tree.
 However, the exact files used have historically been dependent on the particular Linux distribution and version being used.

-For Debian family configurations, the basic network configuration files could be found under /etc/network/, while for Red Hat and SUSE family systems one needed to inspect /etc/sysconfig/network.
+For Debian family configurations, the basic network configuration files could be found under `/etc/network/`, while for Red Hat and SUSE family systems one needed to inspect `/etc/sysconfig/network`.

-Modern systems emphasize the use of Network Manager, which we briefly discussed when we considered graphical system administration, rather than try to keep up with the vagaries of the files in /etc. While the graphical versions of Network Manager do look somewhat different in different distributions, the nmtui utility (shown in the screenshot) varies almost not at all, as does the even more sparse nmcli (command line interface) utility.
+Modern systems emphasize the use of Network Manager, which we briefly discussed when we considered graphical system administration, rather than try to keep up with the vagaries of the files in `/etc`.
+While the graphical versions of Network Manager do look somewhat different in different distributions, the nmtui utility (shown in the screenshot) varies almost not at all, as does the even more sparse nmcli (command line interface) utility.
 If you are proficient in the use of the GUIs, by all means, use them.
 If you are working on a variety of systems, the lower level utilities may make lif

 ![Nmtui](images/nmtui.png)